BenLauwens/Gutenberg/test/chapter04.md

 	Similarly, ``f`` has an *absolute minimum value* ``f\left(x_1\right)`` at the point ``x_1`` in its domain if ``f\left(x\right)\ge f\left(x_1\right)`` holds for every ``x`` in the domain of ``f``.

 Maximum and minimum values of a function are collectively referred to as *extreme values*.
-The following theorem is a restatement (and slight generalization) of the Extreme-Value Theorem.
+The following theorem is a restatement (and slight generalization) of the Extreme-Value theorem.
 It will prove very useful in some circumstances when we want to find extreme values.

 !!! theorem